Skip to main content

 On the Edge of Everything

 Here I am again at the edge of a plateau-like mountain , at the end of summer, and at the border between the inland northwest and southwest in northern Utah .
 As usual, hunting season is about to begin.
-Surprisingly, I rather like hunters as camping neighbors, probably because they don't make gunfire sounds very often and they drive so slow!
+Surprisingly, I rather like hunters as camping neighbors, probably because they don't make gunfire sounds very often and they drive so slowly!
 Still, I try to escape camping neighbors.
 Physical obstacles can be used as screening devices, but in this case I almost screened myself out.
 Sometimes, it's a game of inches.
 I had to back out of this mess.
 It was pure dumb luck that I made it.
 Oh sure, there are lots of golden aspen at 8200 feet of altitude at this time of year: But this sort of thing is best left to weekender-leaf-peepers and RV newbies .
-My main interest is the last copse , on the left side of the photo: For years I fluttered my eyelashes at this last lonely and forlorn copse of aspen, on the edge of the plateau before it descended s...
+My main interest is the last copse , on the left side of the photo: For years I fluttered my eyelashes at this last lonely and forlorn copse of aspen, on the edge of the plateau before it descended...

 A Vermont Fall in Idaho